dop/trivia-wiki/Known-Differences.md

 ```

 Assoc pattern also do **not** match against an improper association list while they do on Optima.
-Optima skips some contents that are not a cons cell, while Trivia strictly follows the behavior as defined by ANSI spec, as it just calls the `assoc` function.
+Optima skips some contents that are not cons cells, while Trivia strictly follows the behavior as defined by ANSI spec, as it just calls the `assoc` function.

 ```cl
 (trivia:match '(2 (:foo .
 1))